Gordie MacKeeman and Vishtèn

 Folk Music Canada is a member-driven organization that supports and promotes the Canadian folk music community, and works to raise awareness about the importance, diversity and cultural value of all types of folk music in Canada.

-JMI has two exciting new tours to announce for Quebec and Ontario; one flamenco and one world music.
+JMI has an exciting new tour to announce for Quebec and Ontario.
 Here's what we have heading to central Canada, and when you can expect it to pass through your town.

 In what will be his first Canadian tour in three years, Juan returns to cross the country commencing on January 29, 2014, starting on the west coast and moving eastward across the country.
 Juan has performed at many of the great concert halls of the world, including Carnegie Hall, The Royal Albert and the Sydney Opera House, and is no stranger to Canada, having sold out theatres from Nova Scotia to BC and even Yellowknife.
 This time Juan will have three performers with him, including a male and a female dancer.
 Voted by Guitar Player Magazine as one of the top three guitarists in the world, Juan is truly a giant of Flamenco.

-JMI has four exciting new tours to announce for western Canada in 2014; flamenco, world music, UK folk and Acadian trad, and all of it fantastic live entertainment.
+JMI has three exciting new tours to announce for western Canada in 2014; flamenco, UK folk and Acadian trad, and all of it fantastic live entertainment.
 Here's what we have heading west, and when you can expect it to pass through your town.

 In what will be his first western tour in three years, Juan returns to western Canada on January 29, 2014, starting on the west coast and moving eastward across the country.
 Juan has performed at many of the great concert halls of the world, including Carnegie Hall, The Royal Albert and the Sydney Opera House, and is no stranger to Canada, having sold out theatres from Nova Scotia to BC and even Yellowknife.
 This time Juan will have three performers with him, including a male and a female dancer.
 Voted by Guitar Player Magazine as one of the top three guitarists in the world, Juan is truly a giant of Flamenco.